gdario/coursera_algorithms/course2/problem_set_1.md

 For example, consider the four-node graph with the six directed edges (s,v),(s,w),(v,w),(v,t),(w,t),(t,s)(s,v),(s,w),(v,w),(v,t),(w,t),(t,s)(s,v),(s,w),(v,w),(v,t),(w,t),(t,s).
 Suppose the vertices are ordered s,v,w,ts,v,w,ts,v,w,t.
 Then there is one backwards arc, the (t,s)(t,s)(t,s) arc.
 No ordering of the vertices has zero backwards arcs, and some have more than one.

-- Always
+- Always WRONG (There are counterexamples.
+Can you find one?)
 - If and only if the graph is a directed cycle
 - Never
 - Sometimes yes, sometimes no

 ## Question 5

-On adding one extra edge to a directed graph GGG, the number of strongly connected components...?
+On adding one extra edge to a directed graph G, the number of strongly connected components...?

-- ...could remain the same (for some graphs GGG)
+- could remain the same (for some graphs G)
-- ...never decreases (no matter what GGG is)
+- never decreases (no matter what G is) WRONG (What if the graph is a directed path?)
-- ...never decreases by more than 1 (no matter what GGG is)
+- never decreases by more than 1 (no matter what G is)
-- ...will definitely not change (no matter what GGG is)
+- will definitely not change (no matter what G is)